 Question 43.
 What proportion of beef cattle (for fresh/frozen beef products and ingredients) in the company's global supply chain is group housed throughout rearing?
 Rationale Companies should report on the proportion of beef cattle that is group housed throughout rearing, including calves from birth (minimum pairs) calves originating from the dairy supply.
-For retailers and wholesalers, th question applies to all own-brand products.
-Scoring 0% of beef cattle is group housed throughout rearing, or no reported information.
+For retailers and wholesalers, the question applies to all own-brand products. and Scoring 0% of beef cattle is group housed throughout rearing, or no reported information.
 0 1 - 20% of beef cattle is group housed throughout rearing.
 1 21 - 40% of beef cattle is group housed throughout rearing.
 2 41 - 60% of beef cattle is group housed throughout rearing.
 3 61 - 80% of beef cattle is group housed throughout rearing.
 5 81 - 98% of beef cattle is group housed throughout rearing.
 7 99 - 100% of beef cattle is group housed throughout rearing.
-10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, use sell beef or beef-based products.
-This question is looking specifically for reporting on the proportion of cattle in the company's global supply chain that is group housed throughout rearing.
-Points are only awarded if the company is explicit about the propor of beef cattle affected.
-Companies that reported on the total num beef cattle affected but do not put this number into context of the number of beef cattle used or processed globally, (i.e. the scope of reported figures is unclear) are awarded minimal points.
-Companies that report on the proportion of beef cattle that is group housed throughout rearing but limited their reporting to specified products and/or geographies are either awarded the equivalent of points, depending on whether the scope of this partial reporting is substantial or not.
-Scores are not awarded for companies that report on the proportio beef cattle managed according to particular farm assurance stand but do not explicitly report on the proportion of beef cattle that is group housed throughout rearing in line with these standards.
-Companies that make general statements about "Our beef cattle" being group housed throughout rearing are not award points unless there is explicit reporting on the proportion of beef cattle " being group housed throughout rearing (e.g. with statements such o 'xx% of our beef cattle').
-We expect companies to report impact figures in an easy-to-unders format and with a description of the proportion of the supply chain represented by the data, without relying on the assessor to make the beef tion ber of total f o 1 or 2 n of dards roup or "All ed tle as:
+10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, use sell beef or beef-based products. e or This question is looking specifically for reporting on the proportion of cattle in the company's global supply chain that is group housed throughout rearing. beef Points are only awarded if the company is explicit about the proportion of beef cattle affected.
+Companies that reported on the total number cattle affected but do not put this number into context of the number of beef cattle used or processed globally, (i.e. the scope or reported figures is unclear) are awarded minimal points. ber of total Companies that report on the proportion of beef cattle that is grou housed throughout rearing but limited their reporting to specified products and/or geographies are either awarded the equivalent or points, depending on whether the scope of this partial reporting is substantial or not.
+Scores are not awarded for companies that report on the proportion beef cattle managed according to particular farm assurance standard but do not explicitly report on the proportion of beef cattle that is go housed throughout rearing in line with these standards. dards Companies that make general statements about "Our beef cattle" beef cattle" being group housed throughout rearing are not award points unless there is explicit reporting on the proportion of beef cat that is group housed throughout rearing (e.g. with statements such 'xx% of our beef cattle'). ded tle We expect companies to report impact figures in an easy-to-under format and with a description of the proportion of the supply chain represented by the data, without relying on the assessor to make the calculations.